BA in Allied Health with Business Emphasis

 Note: Entry requirements differ among graduate schools and jobs.
 Students are responsible for researching the requirements of graduate programs and professions in which they are interested.

-All of the following requirements must be met to continue as an allied health, biology, biochemistry, or chemistry major.
+All of the following requirements must be met to continue as an allied health, biological sciences, biochemistry, or chemistry major.
 A student’s failure to maintain these requirements will result in him or her being dropped from the major.
 Reentry to the major is by petition only.

 - Must maintain a minimum cumulative GPA of 2.0 in all biology, chemistry, biochemistry, math, and physics courses required for the major.

 - Must complete each course required for the major with a C- or higher for the course to meet a degree requirement in the Department of Biology and Chemistry.